 This gene encodes a coactivator of the androgen receptor, a transcription factor which is activated by androgen and has a key role in male sexual differentiation.
 The encoded protein is thought to regulate androgen receptor activity and may have a role to play in the treatment of prostate cancer.
 Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Sep 2009]

 GeneCards Summary for TGFB1I1 Gene

 TGFB1I1 (Transforming Growth Factor Beta 1 Induced Transcript 1) is a Protein Coding gene.
 Diseases associated with TGFB1I1 include Prostate Cancer.
-Among its related pathways are Adhesion and Transcription Androgen Receptor nuclear signaling.
+Among its related pathways are Transcription Androgen Receptor nuclear signaling and CCR5 Pathway in Macrophages.
 GO annotations related to this gene include transcription coactivator activity and I-SMAD binding.
 An important paralog of this gene is PXN.